CHE University Ranking

 Why is my subject not included?

-The subjects included in the ranking cover the degree courses of around 80% of first-year students.
+The subjects included in the ranking cover the degree courses of around 80 percent of first-year students.
 The subjects that are not included are, for the most part, subjects that are only offered at a few universities, or for which only a relatively small number of students per university have enrolled.

 Why is the data not updated every year?